leukosaima/ntfyrr/README.md

 A bridge between some services' webhook notifications to ntfy, for those that don't currently support ntfy natively.

+Have the service send its default json payload as a webhook to ntfyrr, and ntfyrr will format it nicer and forward the notification to your ntfy instance.

 ---

 ### Services supported